-The Hap and Hap Q codecs are supported in the Movie File In TOP, and the Movie File Out TOP encodes to both codecs as well.
-It is also used in the video-over-IP operators Touch Out TOP and Touch In TOP.
+The Hap, Hap Q and Hap R codecs are supported in the Movie File In TOP, and the Movie File Out TOP encodes them as well.
+Hap and Hap Q are also used in the video-over-IP operators Touch Out TOP and Touch In TOP.

 Hap is a video codec that performs decompression using a computer's graphics hardware, substantially reducing the CPU usage necessary to play video.
 It allows for playback of higher resolution and/or frame rate videos than any other codec we know of.
 It also allows for playback many more streams of lower resolution video than other codecs, assuming you have the drive speed for it.

-- Hap has the lowest data-rate and low image quality.
+- Hap - has the lowest data-rate and low image quality.
+8-bit color depth.

-- Hap Alpha has identical image quality to Hap, and supports an Alpha channel.
+- Hap Alpha - has identical image quality to Hap, and supports an Alpha channel.
 The size of a Hap Alpha file will be twice the size of a Hap file.
+8-bit color depth.

-- Hap Q has much improved image quality, but no alpha channel.
+- Hap Q - has much improved image quality, but no alpha channel.
 The size of a Hap Q file will be approximately twice the size of a Hap file.
+8-bit color depth.

-- Hap Q Alpha has identical image quality as Hap Q, but also includes an Alpha channel.
+- Hap Q Alpha - has identical image quality as Hap Q, but also includes an Alpha channel.
+8-bit color depth.

 Compression Ratio and Data Ratesedit